 The Podcast activity displays the feed as a list of episodes.

 Tapping on an episode takes you to another activity where the summary/description text is shown.

 You can long-press on the Play button for additional options.

 You can also interact with the episodes directly from the list.

 To add a Podcast activity to your project: start editing your project and go to the Activities tab.
-Under Add an Activity, click the Podcast icon to create a new activity.
+Under 'Your App Activities' click the + Add an Activity button and select Podcast from the list.

 The name for this activity.
 The name will appear on the dashboard and as the activity's title on the action bar.
 It can be whatever you want.
 For example: "Rock Paper Shotgun"